hzeller/rpi-rgb-led-matrix/README.md

 Overview
 --------
-I use a 32x32 RGB LED Matrix Panel from Sparkfun, which is smimilar to the Adafruit 32x32 RGB LED Matrix Panel, but a lot cheaper.These displays are also available in 32x16 - they just have one bank.
+I use a 32x32 RGB LED Matrix Panel from Sparkfun, which is similar to the Adafruit 32x32 RGB LED Matrix Panel, but a lot cheaper.These displays are also available in 32x16 - they just have one bank.